Wilson County, North Carolina

-Wilson County, officially the County of Wilson, is a county located in the U.S. state of North Carolina.
+Wilson County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 78,784.
 The county seat is Wilson.
 The county comprises the Wilson, NC Micropolitan Statistical Area, which is also included within the Rocky Mount-Wilson-Roanoke Rapids, NC Combined Statistical Area.

 History

 On February 13, 1855, the North Carolina General Assembly established Wilson County from parts of Edgecombe, Johnston, Nash, and Wayne counties.
 The county was named for Colonel Louis D. Wilson, a U.S. Volunteers soldier, who died of yellow fever while on leave from the state senate during the Mexican–American War.

 Wilson Speedway held 12 NASCAR Cup Series races at the county fairgrounds in Wilson between 1951 and 1960.
 The half mile dirt track operated between 1934 and 1989.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 373.10 sqmi, of which 367.57 sqmi is land and 5.53 sqmi (1.48%) is water.